oestradiol/Rice/README.md

 _Disclaimer: While this script does attempt to create a backup of all files that will be rewritten and asks what to do when a backup already exists, I do not take responsibility for any lost config files as consequence of running this script.
 You are strongly advised to read the insides of the script before running._

 Besides that, there are a few things to notice:
-1. The profile picture shown in the lockscreen can be changed by putting the desired image in `~/.face`. <br>
+1. The profile picture shown in the lockscreen can be changed by putting the desired image in `Rice/Other/.face`. <br>
 2. If you wanna use the neofetch like I did, just add this to your .bashrc, .zshrc or whatever: `alias neofetch='hyfetch --ascii ~/Ricing/Configs/neofetch/uwufetch'`.
 You can also change the ASCII in that file if you want. <br>
 3. The neofetch has the CPU and GPU info hardcoded to load faster.
 Remember to update it with your info!
+4. A few other recommended fonts for more compatibility:
+  - ttf-dejavu
+  - ttf-hack
+  - ttf-liberation
+  - ttf-nerd-fonts-symbols

 The install script should do the following changes to your files:
 1. Move every file/folder that will be changed to `Old_Rice` (in the same folder as the repo) in an attempt to create a backup